thienle2401/GeneralisedRulesAlgorithm/README.md

 Other contributors who participated in this project:

 * Frederic Stahl, University of Reading
-* Mohamed Medhat Gaber, Birmingham City University.
+* Mohamed Medhat Gaber, Birmingham City University
 * Chris Wrench, University of Reading

 ## Citing

-If you want to refer to MOA in a publication, please cite the following JMLR paper:
+If you want to refer to this implementation in a publication, please cite the following paper:

 > Le, T., Stahl, F., Gaber, M. M., & Wrench, C. A Statistical Learning Method to Fast Generalised Rule Induction Directly from Raw Measurements